viviantaoyh/project01-tic-tac-toe/README.md

 4. Enhance backgrounds and texts to be more dynamic and visually appealling.
 5. Create a single player mode
 6. Allow players to customize their token (X, O, name, picture, avatar etc)
+7. Move the shared logic in both 'handleNextRound' and 'handleReset' functions to a separate function called 'resetBoard' and call it from both handlers to minimize redundancy and improve readbility.